webexpress-framework/WebExpress/doc/development_guide.md

              └────────────┘
 ```

-The identities and groups must be loaded from a persistent data storage.
-These can be provided by the application or come from external identity management (e.g. LDAP).
-The roles and identity resources are dictated by the application by hard-implementing them.
+Identities and groups must be loaded from a persistent data source, which may be provided by the application itself or retrieved from an external identity management system (e.g., LDAP).
+Policies and identity-related resources are defined and enforced by the application, typically through static configuration or hardcoded logic.
 The UML diagram below highlights the key relationships and structural elements:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗